CEEMS API Server configuration skeleton

 updaters: <UPDATERS CONFIG>

-A complete reference on CEEMS API server configuration can be found in Reference section.
-A valid sample configuration file can be found in the repo
+A complete reference for the CEEMS API server configuration can be found in the Reference section.
+A valid sample configuration file can be found in the repository

 CEEMS API Server Configuration